All bars are adjacent and will not overlap since they represent a certain interval (group) of measurements at a specified frequency.

 The histogram, when made up of normally distributed data, will form a "bell" curve when a smooth probability density function is produced using kernel smoothing techniques.
 This line that generalizes the histogram appears to look like a bell.

 Often the more data being analyzed and with more resolution will create more bars since more intervals or categories of data are available to plot.
-The more measurements and at various frequencies will create more bars and fill up more of the area under the probability density function.
+The more measurements at various frequencies will create more bars and fill up more of the area under the probability density function.

 To assess the data there should be at least 5 bars or intervals and at least 30 data points.